-The rambling thoughts of a middle-aged Windows guy who’s never owned a Mac.
+The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 Where to start?